SiliconLabs/simplicity_sdk/protocol/z-wave/Apps/zwave_soc_sensor_pir/README.md

 ## CLI Support

-In case CLI support is needed pelase install zw_cli_common component to the project.
-Please note the zw_cli_common component will modify the power consumption in case of sleeping applications.
-Like door lock keypad, sensor pir or multilevel sensor.
-CLI cannot work with sleep mode, after a reset the application stays awake until the user issues the enable_sleeping command.
-From that point CLI won't work and sleep mode will be reached until the next reset.
+In case CLI support is needed, please install zw_cli_common component to the project.
+Please note that the zw_cli_common component will significantly increase the power consumption of this application, as it must always be in an active state in order to receive CLI commands.
+The CLI cannot function during EM4 sleep mode.
+After a reset, the application stays awake for 10 seconds.
+During this timeframe, the sleeping disable CLI command can be issued to keep the application awake.

+### Available CLI commands

 <table>
 <tr>